 When is it ok to tell your story?

-Sadness alert: When my dad very suddenly died in 2017, I had terrible amounts of pain in my chest and in my throat, in my stomach, and legs.
+Sadness alert: When my dad very suddenly died in 2017, I had terrible amounts of pain in my chest and in my throat, in my stomach and legs.
 It was all I could do to show up for a few carefully-chosen clients, and I cut down my hours significantly for months because my own pain was so easily triggered.
 I started my "extreme self-tenderness" routine because it was all so raw.

-I was so thankful in that season for the training I had received with Brené Brown's organization to become a facilitator of the Daring WayTM and Dare to LeadTM.
-We were taught how, when, and with whom to tell our own hard stories.
+I was so thankful in that season for the training I had received with Brené Brown's organization to become a facilitator of the Daring Way™ and Dare to Lead™.
+We were taught how, when and with whom to tell our own hard stories.
 And 2017 was NOT the time to tell clients my stories surrounding my dad's death.

 How to tell your story:

-End at the hard part: It's being willing to end your story in that face-down moment of failure BEFORE you rose strong and learned all the wonderful lessons.
+End at the hard part: It's being willing to end your story in that face-down moment of failure, BEFORE you rose strong and learned all the wonderful lessons.
 That's what tells your conversation partner, "Me, too.
 You're not alone."

-Use the story as a metaphor: Select very briefly only the parts of the story that the other person can extrapolate from and use in their own life.
+Use the story as metaphor: Select very briefly only the parts of the story that the other person can extrapolate from and use in their own life.

 When to tell your story: